matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Google Cloud Armor enforces access control based on IPv4 and IPv6 addresses or CIDRs.
 Google Cloud Armor assists you in customizing your defenses and mitigating multi-vector attacks.
-- Google Cloud Armor protection is delivered at the edge of Google’s network.
+- Google Cloud Armor protection delivered at the edge of Google’s network.
 In this manner, it functions like a CDN and can block attacks close to their source, before they have a chance to affect your applications.

 ***